As Seen On…Classic Rock Radio (UK)

-Catullus is an up and coming electronica/fusion jam band, that I was fortunate enough to catch a show of, last month.
+Catullus is an up-and-coming electronica/fusion jam band, that I was fortunate enough to catch a show of, last month.
 In a northeastern Pennsylvania jazz club (River Street Jazz Cafe in Plains, PA., USA).
-They opened up for a band I been really into the last couple years called, Consider The Source.
-Opportunity came to see them do a live performance, and I jumped.
+They opened up for a band I have been really into the last couple of years called, Consider The Source.
+An opportunity came to see them do a live performance, and I jumped.
 Wasn’t disappointed either.
-And in the process I became aware of Catullus, who started the show that night.
+And in the process, I became aware of Catullus, who started the show that night.

 Uncle G Reviews … Catullus: A Maze In Life (2016)

 Starts off with an almost seven instrumental called; Eric Lindros’d.
-An upbeat keyboard driven song.
+An upbeat keyboard-driven song.
 Reminds me some of the nineties band, Apollo 440.
-The tunes a mix of rock / jazz.
+The tunes are a mix of rock/jazz.
 Very tight!
 Again, is keyboard heavy!
-Leading the charge, keyboardist; Justin “Carl” Minnick.
+Leading the charge is keyboardist; Justin “Carl” Minnick.
 This dude can play!
 Is brilliant all over this record.

 Track two is the title number, A Maze In Life.
-More a jazzy number.
+More of a jazzy number.
 At least in parts.
 Contains singing.
 I believe the whole band helps with vocals, except for the drummer.
 Too busy banging on things I reckon.
 Does a good job at it also.
 The name of the man behind the kit; Michael “Spawn” Fazekas.
 That’s how it reads on the official Catullus Facebook page.
-And along with Chris “Lenny” Bailey on bass, the two seem to handle whatever style music is being played.
+And along with Chris “Lenny” Bailey on bass, the two seem to handle whatever style of music that is being played.
 A very flexible rhythm section.
 As is in any band, makes for a solid group foundation.
 But wait!
 This gets better.
-I love bands that have in their personal, a full time percussionist.
+I love bands that have in their personal, a full-time percussionist.
 And this band does; Anthony “Dino” Zinno.
-His sound adds a cool layer, to an already mostly upbeat, and from what I witnessed first hand, danceable sound.
+His sound adds a cool layer, to an already mostly upbeat, and from what I witnessed firsthand, a very danceable sound.

-Next it will sound like I’m tripping.
+Next, it will sound like I’m tripping.
 Song number three on ‘A Maze In Life’ is possibly my favorite, and it’s in a reggae vein.
 Yet it changes over to some of the coolest modern prog I heard in a while.
 Real get up and go type stuff.
 The bands tight.
 The ladies in the crowd can’t not move their hips.
 Same with most dudes.
-As a writer it’s my duty to sit in the corner and get drunk.
+As a writer, it’s my duty to sit in the corner and get drunk.
 Too old for just about anything else.
-The songs called; Electric Lemonade, and before you know it’s back to Bob Marley land.
-Longest song on the CD, coming in at a little over eight minutes.
+The songs is called; Electric Lemonade, and before you know it’s back to Bob Marley land.
+The longest song on the CD, coming in at a little over eight minutes.
 Nice job fellas!

 So you like the electric guitar do you?
-Next comes another tune the ladies can wiggle their middle parts too; Jelly Bender.
+Next comes another tune the ladies can wiggle their middle parts to; Jelly Bender.
 A standout song for guitarist, Andrew “Bert” Meehan.
-Seems comfortable in whatever musical flovor the rest of the gang is participating in.
+Seems comfortable in whatever musical flavor the rest of the gang is participating in.
 Could be heard singing in this number also.
 Jelly Bender to me is a mix of something you’d hear in dance clubs to what one would expect at a prog-rock concert.
-Throughtout this debut album, the band displays an awareness of jelling together.
-The jams (instrumental moments) are well written, and executed.
+Throughout this debut album, the band displays an awareness of jelling together.
+The jams (instrumental moments) are well written and executed.
 The vocals are presented well, and when needed.
-Consistent behaviour when it comes to the human voice, from the first track to the last.
+Consistent behavior when it comes to the human voice, from the first track to the last.
 Those who know me, are aware of my love for instrumental music.
 Especially one that’s upbeat.
 I can handle it here.
-Sevevty five / twenty five in my favor.
+Seventy five/twenty five in my favor.

-The closing number, ‘Shugaboof’ an instrumental with a serious jazz / rock vibe to it.
+The closing number, ‘Shugaboof’ is an instrumental with a serious jazz/rock vibe to it.
 Infectious keyboards!
 This is the shit!
-As the same with any of the other songs on here, it’s worth many repeat plays, be it at the club, or home in the bedroom.
+As the same with any of the other songs on here, it’s worth many repeat plays, be it at the club, or at home in the bedroom.

 Uncle G Rates … Catullus – A Maze In Life (2016)

 This band is going to spoil it for every other band I hear that says they are from the PA area.
 They are going to have to be extra good, just to even get my attention.
 Am glad to be able to get on the Catullus bandwagon early.
 Am interested in what their five year plan is.
-Main reason, because I expect plenty of good music out of them.
+The main reason is that I expect plenty of good music out of them.
 I’m very impressed!
 Full speed ahead guys.
 For the road ahead shows much promise.

 Andrew “Bert” Meehan – Guitar